CarlSargunar/Umbraco-Docker/README.md

 To run a database in a standalone container, you can use the following command:

     docker run -d --name sql_server -e 'ACCEPT_EULA=Y' -e 'SA_PASSWORD=SQL_password123' -v mssqlsystem:/var/opt/mssql -v mssqluser:/var/opt/sqlserver -p 1433:1433 mcr.microsoft.com/mssql/server:2017-latest

+To run the website in isolation, from the root of the project you can run:

+    dotnet run --project UmbDock

 # Reference